-The QUality of life Evaluation STudy (QUEST Initiative), is currently being conducted by researchers at various universities, and is the world’s largest longitudinal clinical study investigating the quality of life and health economic impact of medicinal cannabis on patients with chronic disease.
+The QUality of life Evaluation STudy (QUEST Initiative), is being conducted by researchers at Curtin University, and aims to be the world’s largest longitudinal clinical study investigating the quality of life and health economic impact of medicinal cannabis on patients with chronic disease.

 CANNAB RELIE.F (Medical CANNABis RELIEving pain in patients with the Fibromyalgia syndrome)

 LGP is providing funding for a three-year PhD Scholarship research supervision to Southern Cross University study into treatment of Fibromyalgia syndrome (FMS) using medicinal cannabis.

 This program is to study the efficacy and safety of medicinal cannabis in relieving pain and other symptoms.
 The three-year project includes a Phase 2 randomised controlled, double blinded, placebo-controlled clinical trial

 LGP Head of Research & Innovation and clinical research , Dr Leon Warne will assist as a co-supervisor.
 LGP will also supply the cannabis medicines used in the study.

 Curtin University Obesity Study

 Little Green Pharma and Australian based Curtin University have joined forces to explore the use of medicinal cannabis treatment options for obesity and related health issues.